daphnyemily/daphnyemily/README.md

 ### Full Stack Developer
 ![Full Stack Developer](https://github.com/daphnyemily/daphnyemily/blob/main/DaphnyEmily.png)

-As the firstborn in the US, I have always been surrounded by the culture of my family’s home country of Cabo Verde.
-Because of this, I took on large responsibilities at home and within my community, often as a translator or technician.
-This engraved my natural sense of problem-solving, empathy, and leadership.
+As the firstborn in the US, I grew up being the problem-solver in my family and community.
+Once I learned how to read, I was translating mail as well as being the neighborhood tech support.
+I developed a style of leadership that centers on empathy and problem-solving.

-I was able to take those skills and apply them to any role I transformed into.
-Whether it was my seven years in healthcare, finance, and now engineering, I have a passion for creating and implementing new workflows to help those within my community and my team.
-With my drive to assist those around me, I know I have the adroitness and fire to excel within your company.
+I've had the privilege of bringing this style of leadership into every job I've had.
+Whether it was my seven years in healthcare talking to anxious families or even now as an engineer.
+I have a passion for solving the issues that help those within my community and my team.
+With my drive to assist those around me, I know I have the skills to excel within your company.

 With being grounded in my identity, I seek to empower women, especially women of color, in a world that so often chooses to silence them.
 Very proud kriola 🇨🇻.